I’m interested in becoming accredited

 To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies to deliver the National Police Checking Service.
-The Service allows people to apply for a Nationally Coordinated Criminal History Check, commonly called a police check.
+The Service allows people to apply for a Nationally Coordinated Criminal History Check.

 About accredited bodies

-An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed and approved by the ACIC to have access to the Service to request police checks on behalf of individuals.
-ACIC accredited bodies are entrusted with access to the National Police Checking Service Support System (NSS) in order to submit applications and retrieve police check results for consenting applicants.
+An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed and approved by the ACIC to have access to the Service to request Nationally Coordinated Criminal History Checks on behalf of individuals.
+ACIC accredited bodies are entrusted with access to the National Police Checking Service Support System (NSS) in order to submit applications and retrieve check results for consenting applicants.

-Having access to police check results supports organisations to determine the suitability of applicants in an efficient and timely manner.
-However, this comes with a greater degree of responsibility to protect the personal information the accredited body has access to.
+Having access to check results supports organisations to determine the suitability of applicants for positions of trust in an efficient and timely manner.
+However, this comes with a greater degree of responsibility to protect the personal and police information the accredited body has access to.

 Accredited bodies include Australian federal, state and local government agencies, private sector businesses, not-for-profit organisations and screening units for working with children or vulnerable people.
-These organisations have a direct relationship with the police check applicant or the applicant’s employer.
+These organisations have a direct relationship with the check applicant or the applicant’s employer.

-Your organisation may be able to perform police checks for a variety of people and for different purposes, depending on your organisation’s function.
+Your organisation may be able to perform checks for a variety of people, for different purposes, depending on your organisation’s function.
 Generally, there are four service models that you can apply for.
 Your organisation may wish to apply for more than one service model.

 - submit checks for individuals (as members of the general public)

 - submit checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities)